Options controlling HTTP message exchange

 obj = matlab.net.http.HTTPOptions creates

 HTTP options with default property values.

-properties specified by one, or more name-value pair arguments.
+additional properties specified by one or more name-value pair arguments.

-value.
-You can specify several name-value pair arguments in any order
+the corresponding value.
+You can specify several name-value pair arguments in

 Authenticate— Whether Credentials used for authentication